 Michael was born and raised in Oak Park, Michigan.
 After receiving a degree in advertising and communications from Michigan State University, he went to Los Angeles and began his career in the advertising business, working in account management at Marsteller Advertising, TracyLocke and DDB Needham.
 As an account supervisor at DDB Needham, Michael met KHJ-TV sales rep and future wife and business partner Joni Abramson.
 Shortly after getting married, Joni and Michael literally pulled out a map, stuck a pin in it and moved to Portland, Oregon.
 Michael continued in marketing and advertising in Portland and later on in Houston.
 Then, after a 20-year career, Michael found himself between jobs.
 He began consulting, with a focus on small business.
 His initial clients included a law firm, a bank and a retail company.
 Eight months later, after becoming involved in a parks project with the city of Bellaire, Michael and Joni decided to start a community magazine.
 Joni quit her sales job at KHOU-TV, and the first issue of The Bellaire Buzz debuted in January 2002.
 The West University Buzz followed in 2005 and The Memorial Buzz and The Tanglewood/River Oaks Buzz in 2006.
 Michael and Joni have two sons, Andrew and Matthew, and a golden retriever (their third) named Bailey, who can often be found hanging out at The Buzz Magazines office.
-In addition to his fondness for golden retrievers, Michael’s other interests include classic Porsches, traveling and just relaxing with friends.
+In addition to his love of Golden Retrievers, Michael has a passion for classic Porsches.

 Joni Hoffman was born and raised in Houston.
 She graduated from The University of Texas at Austin with a degree in communications.
 Immediately after graduation, she moved to Los Angeles and started her career as an account executive selling advertising on cable television, and then moved on to selling advertising on broadcast television.
 It was during this time that she met her soul mate, Michael.
 They were not only bitten by the love bug, but both had an entrepreneurial spirit and longed to someday own their own business.
 They moved to Portland, Oregon, where Joni discovered Starbucks.
 She continued on her path of selling advertising as an account executive and started a family; Andrew was born in 1992 and Matthew in 1993.
 Three years later, they moved to her hometown of Houston and bought a home in Bellaire.
 She landed a job back in television selling advertising at KHOU-TV.
 Salespeople weren’t supposed to hang out in the newsrooms, but she always found an excuse to go to the newsroom and chat with the reporters.
 Joni has never met a stranger.
 It was her passion for storytelling, inquisitive nature and entrepreneurial spirit, plus the right timing, that inspired Joni and Michael to start The Buzz Magazines from their living room in 2001.